Pension savings plans

 Can I immediately pay more into a pension plan that I’ve just opened?

-No. You can only see it once your first deposit has been processed, which takes two to three working days.
+No. You can only see it once your first deposit has been processed, which takes 3 working days.
 Bear that in mind if you set up a plan at the end of the year.

-How do I know when I'm eligible for the full tax break under my KBC Home & Long-Term Plan, KBC Home & Pension Plan or KBC Life Home Plan this fiscal year?
+How do I know when I'm eligible for the full tax break under my KBC Home & Long-Term Plan, KBC Home & Pension Plan, KBC Life Home Plan or KBC-Life Long-Term Fund Plan this fiscal year?

 When you've paid the maximum tax-deductible amount, your plan will be marked with a 'Fully paid' label in your accounts overview.
 If you tap this label, a screen will appear showing what you've already paid and still have left to pay into your plan and what this year's maximum tax-deductible amount is.
 This screen will also be marked with a 'Fully paid' label when you've deposited the entire amount qualifying you for the full tax break.

-Can I pay into my KBC Life Home Plan%, KBC Home & Pension Plan or KBC Home & Long-Term Plan using KBC Mobile?
+Can I pay into my KBC Life Home Plan, KBC Home & Pension Plan, KBC Home & Long-Term Plan or KBC-Life Long-Term Fund Plan using KBC Mobile?

 Yes.
 Just tap your account to view its details and pay into your plan.
 The amount to be deposited is the amount needed to top up your plan to get the full tax relief.
 You can change this amount if you prefer, as long as you don't exceed the maximum tax-deductible amount.